 - Behaviors: This group defines security processes like installing security updates in specific duration after release or confiscating as many users as possible from the administrator group.

 Microsoft says, this is a draft version and they are gathering feedback from organizations who are looking to implement a device security tightening program.
-You can read the draft from here.
+You can read more at docs.microsoft.com.